LiteLLM AI Gateway Collectors

 You can also select

 No Policy, Log Only.
-When no policy is assigned, AIDR records activity for visibility and analysis, but does not apply detection rules to the data.
+When no policy is assigned, AIDR records activity for visibility and analysis without applying detection rules.

 The assigned policy determines which detections run on data sent to AIDR.
 Policies detect malicious activity, sensitive data exposure, topic violations, and other risks in AI traffic.